 When you talk about the environment, every word’s up for debate

-The conference eventually agreed to phase down coal – enfeebling the resolution, and bucking a trend.
-On the whole, the way we talk about the environment has become more impactful, urgent and emotional.
+The way we talk about the environment has become more impactful, urgent and emotional.
 Common parlance has gone from greenhouse effect to climate emergency.
-Why is that?
+And it left us wondering: why is that?

 The way we describe things is political